unoplatform/Uno.Samples/UI/MvuxHowTos/README.md

     This app displays a read-only list of people using the `IListState<T>` where `T` is a `Person` record, enabling selection and pagination.

+- MessagingPeopleApp

+    This app is similar to EditablePeopleApp, except it uses CommunityToolkit.Mvvm.Messaging and Uno.Extensions.Reactive.Messaging to pass messages around.

 - SliderApp

     This app utilizes an `IState<T>` where `T` is a primitive (`double`).